-Mind is the leading mental health charity working in England and Wales.
+Mind is the leading mental health charity in England and Wales.
 We work hard to understand the needs and experiences of people with mental health problems.

-“The development and promotion of opportunities in order that a diverse range of people, with lived experience of a mental health problems, influence and participate in our work.
+“The development and promotion of opportunities in order that a diverse range of people, with lived experience of mental health problems, influence and participate in our work.
 This recognises that people want to take part in a variety of different ways and there is not a ‘one size fits all’ approach.”

 "When I joined Time To Change I was unemployed, bored, lonely, depressed.
 I'm now married, I have just completed a clinical psychology degree, I've helped run an event, I've trained volunteers, I've given speeches next to important people.
 There is no end to the benefits I've had from this experience...no end."

 Mind has signed up to the 4PI model, a framework for involvement developed by a partnership of organisations, hosted and led by National Survivor User Network (NSUN).